-Envision Seminole 2045 is a vision for the next 20 years of growth, change, and conservation in Seminole County.

-INTRODUCTION

-The purpose of Envision Seminole 2045 is to create a vision for the future of Seminole County that meets the needs and desires of current and future residents between now and 2045.
-Over a six-month period in 2022, Seminole County engaged with citizens, stakeholders and experts to envision the next 20 years of growth, change, and conservation in unincorporated Seminole County and for county-wide facilities.
+Envision Seminole 2045 is setting the vision for the next 20 years of growth, change, and conservation in Seminole County.
+INTRODUCTION The purpose of Envision Seminole 2045 is to create a vision for the future of Seminole County that meets the needs and desires of current and future residents between now and 2045.
+Over a six-month period in 2022, Seminole County and the consultant team engaged with citizens, stakeholders and experts to envision the next 20 years of growth, change, and conservation in unincorporated Seminole County and for county-wide facilities.
 The result is a vision for protecting and enhancing the County's natural assets that: